Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend

-- paying only the Preludio in our standard A major, followed by all the rest of the movements transposed one tone lower into G major.
+- paying the Preludio in our standard A major, followed by all the rest of the movements transposed one tone lower into G major.
 This is perhaps shocking to purists but probably not even noticeable to 99% of the listening public

 No notes have been changed in the adaptation for solo cello, however many bowings have been slightly modified.
 The most common bowing modification is the simple addition of short slurs in passages that, for the violin, are played entirely with separate bows.
 This is because bow changes (especially in string crossings) are more laboured on the cello than on the violin, so these slurs have been added to avoid scratching and to increase the musical fluidity (see Adapting Bach’s Violin Music to the Cello).